 The Evidence About The Premiums

-There is ample evidence that value, small caps and profitability premiums, while volatile, are persistent over time, pervasive across geographies and sectors and robust enough in terms of quantum.
+There is ample evidence that value, small caps, and profitability premiums, while volatile, are persistent over time, pervasive across geographies and sectors, and robust enough in terms of quantum.
 We have talked about this a lot, including in our most recent investing webinar.
 (Drop us an email if you wish to take a look at the recording.)
 Here is a snapshot from US markets.
-It is very similar with the larger global markets.
+It is very similar to the larger global markets.

 The Cost of Harvesting The Premiums

 Finally, the premiums must be sensible and cost-effective to implement.
 Here, again, Dimensional funds have some of the lowest expense ratios of unit trusts in Singapore.
 Dimensional pays no trailer commissions (and MoneyOwl thus receives none) that bulk up expenses that eat into your fund performance.
 In addition, MoneyOwl has additionally chosen the “Core” funds among the suite of Dimensional funds to give you broad, globally diversified market exposure (to more than 8,000 securities in each portfolio) which are also the most inexpensive among Dimensional funds.
 Our portfolios’ blended expense ratios are currently 0.28%-0.32% p.a., and will fall further to 0.254% to 0.274% p.a. as Dimensional further lowers the expenses of some of their funds come May 2021.
 In terms of advisory fees, while we don’t aim to be cheap (we’re a full-fledged comprehensive financial advisory practice with real salaried advisers!), we are probably also one of the lowest cost ways to access Dimensional funds, especially for smaller investors.